Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/02-boiler-plate/README.md

 - Navigate to the folder where you are going to create the empty project.

-- Execute `npm init`, you will be prompted to answer some information request about the project (once you have successfully fulfilled them a **`package.json`** file we will generated).
+- Execute `npm init`, you will be prompted to answer some information request about the project (once you have successfully fulfilled them a **`package.json`** file will be generated).

 ```bash
 npm init -y